 Our parents taught us that if we put our mind to it, we could do anything!
 We had no idea what we were doing when we decided to make cheese.
 We took the classes, 2008-2009, then the goats started kidding in March 2010.
 We didn’t have the cultures, we didn’t have the right cheesecloth, we just kept going forward, one slow step at a time.
 We wondered how our cheeses would compare to all the other wonderful artisan cheesemakers, so then we decided to enter our cheese in competitions!
 We loved the fact that the judges put comments on the scoring sheets.
 That helped us take a good cheese, to a great cheese!
 We are honored and humbled to be included among all the great Vermont Cheesemakers!

 Ann and her sister, Susan Blouin, recently came in second in the 2018 world championships for their Tres Bonne Reserve.
-Be sure to say hello to Susan and Ann at the Vermont Cheesemakers Festival and visit their store, which is open year round in Enosburg Falls.
+Be sure to say hello to Susan and Ann at the Vermont Cheesemakers Festival and visit their store, which is open year-round in Enosburg Falls.
+Boston Post Dairy is also a stop on the Lake Champlain Tasting Trail.